sylhare/sylhare.github.io/_posts/2021/2021-07-26-Apollo-and-graphql.md

 ### Make a query

-Check the [how to query](https://graphql.org/learn/queries/) from the official graphQL website for more examples.
+Check the [how to query](https://graphql.org/learn/queries/) from the official GraphQL website for more examples.
 Before we start implementing anything, let's look at how to use our defined queries:

 - To get all the books but only their title: